Brit HaKanaim: Organisation and motivations

-Main Attacks
+Main attacks

-First Attacks
+First attacks

 On 19 January 1951, a double attempt was made to torch several cars in north Jerusalem.
-The owners of the cars had driven on the Sabbath, on which, according to Jewish tradition, it is forbidden to engage in any form of activity - lit. melachah (plural: melachot) - other than prayer.
+The owners of the cars had driven on the Sabbath, on which, according to Jewish tradition, it is forbidden to engage in any form of labor – lit. melachah (plural: melachot).
 On the same day, a large number of petrol-soaked sacks were placed in the garage of the largest transport operator in Israel, Egged, to protest against the circulation of public transport on Sabbath day.

 With these two acts of violence, the terrorist organisation Brit HaKanaim made its debut on the scene of the newly founded State of Israel.
 In reality, the organisation had already begun operating during previous months when it had sent threatening letters to taxi companies in Jerusalem that operated on Saturdays.
 Members of the organisation had also travelled around Jerusalem, marking the cars travelling on Shabbat.
 The number plates were noted down by folding the corresponding page numbers in the books of Gemara that they carried with them, to avoid profaning the Shabbat.
 Afterwards, the cars, once identified, were set on fire with homemade Molotov cocktails.